 Desa'a Forest is registered as one of the biodiversity conservation priority areas of the government of Ethiopia.
-Despite its protected status, it is not immune to illegal exploitation and encroachment for fuelwood, farmland expansion, charcoal production and livestock roaming.
-It has a large role to play in the fight against climate change because of the climax trees species (Juniperus procera and Olea europaea) and diverse shrub species, which bestow the Desa'a Forest with a high carbon sequestration potential.
+Despite this protected status, illegal exploitation and encroachment for fuelwood, farmland expansion, charcoal production and livestock roaming are frequent.
+The potential of the forest in the fight against climate change is high because of the climax trees species (Juniperus procera and Olea europaea) and diverse shrub species, which make that the Desa'a Forest has a high carbon sequestration potential.
 The forest is also important for soil quality and water availability in the Afar and Tigray region, where water is already scarce.
-It provides natural pest and disease control, pollination and temperature regulation as well.
-With its high biodiversity levels, endemic bird species and endangered plant species (e.g. Dracena ombet), the Desa'a Forest is listed as a global biodiversity hotspot.
+Furthermore it provides natural pest and disease control, pollination and temperature regulation as well.

 WeForest is working in coordination with local, regional and national stakeholders to design a management plan to protect and restore the Desa'a Forest.
 Through zonation and prioritization, areas of forest will be set aside for conservation, protected from human and livestock intervention.
 The project will mobilize local communities to carry out pruning, enrichment planting, watering and fire management to assist the natural regeneration of the forest and dense and open forest corridors will be planted to reconnect forest fragments and enable the movement of native fauna across the landscape.
 The project will also tackle the issue of illegal exploitation through awareness creation schemes.